-In this tutorial, we will demonstrate the use of these APIs by implementing a simple chaincode application that manages simple "assets".
+In this tutorial using Go chaincode, we will demonstrate the use of these APIs by implementing a simple chaincode application that manages simple "assets".

-5.7.3 Simple Asset Chaincode
+6.7.3 Simple Asset Chaincode

 Our application is a basic sample chaincode to create assets (key-value pairs) on the ledger.